scpham/docker-signatumd/README.md

 * At least 5 GB to store the block chain files (chain will grow continously)
 * At least 1 GB RAM + 2 GB swap file
 * Run `sudo usermod -aG docker <user>` and then logout/login or reboot, if you're a new Docker user
+* Encrypted wallets will need to be unlocked for staking (see below)

 Really Fast Quick Start